Meet the Band

 Sax

-As a new full time member of the band, Robert is excited to share the stage with such an energetic group.
+Robert plays melodic and improvisational lines as a featured soloist on the alto saxophone.
+He became a full-time band member in 2022.
 Robert earned his Masters of Music at Wichita State University and a Bachelor of Music Education at Western University.
-He is a full time private music teacher and loves sharing the joy of music with his student community.
+He is a private music teacher and loves sharing the joy of music with his student community.
 Learn more about Robert at roberthessmusic.com.

 Fred Lock